 #2.
 For me, pumpkin pie must have a flaky/crumbly crust, not a chewy one.
 I had no idea how to do that without butter and, honestly, was terrified to death to try.
 Healthy baking is scary!
 I don’t want to be eating tofu pumpkin pie (sorry my vegan friends, just not for me, but I love tofu) and at same time no Pillsbury dough is allowed in my house.

 Well, IT’S NOT THAT HARD AT ALL!
 Easy, peasy.
 Thanks to Mr. Google, Olena’s creative brain, like add cream cheese to pumpkin pie filling creative, and eating assistant, Alex, and not-eating pumpkin pie assisting kids.
-2 nights me and Alex were fighting over a piece of pumpkin pie.
+2 nights me and Alex were fighting over a piece of clean pumpkin pie.
 For real.

 First try, it was just gone by the night #2 and we had only 1.5 piece left.
 That’s a problem right there.
 Third try, that you are looking at, I cut out 1 piece to share and the rest had to wait until the next day, for photos.
 Only in food blogger’s house, the husband asks if he is allowed to eat.
 Anything.
 Even plain broccoli has it’s pre-defined destiny.